pandey-ankit/WebLogic-Basic-Lab/README.md

 - The configuration and monitoring content is separated into separate pages in the Remote Console.
 In the WebLogic Server Administration Console, the configuration and runtime information are presented on one page.
 See [Separation of Configuration and Runtime Data](https://github.com/oracle/weblogic-remote-console/blob/master/site/console_uidesign.md#separation).
 - The Change Center is now expressed as a shopping cart.
 See [Use the Shopping Cart](https://github.com/oracle/weblogic-remote-console/blob/master/site/console_uidesign.md#cart).
 - Instead of logging directly into the Administration Console deployed in a WebLogic domain, the Remote Console connects to the Administration Server in a WebLogic domain, with the credentials supplied by the user, using WebLogic REST APIs.

+## Lab scenario ##

+You will:
+- start Admin and Managed servers (as docker containers)
+- verify that those two are up and running by connecting to Weblogic Admin Console
+- create JDBC Connection Pool and establish connection between Weblogic and Oracle DB
+- deploy sample application and verify that it is up and running
+- setup WebLogic Remote Console to do some basic configuration and monitoring

 ##  Step 1: Login to OCI console and Navigating through Resources